mertse7en/HR-Booster/README.md

 Responsibilities:

 Software Development, Participating in scrum events, Product Demonstration to the customers.
-Development and operation of the framework for generating reference data for labelling algorithms in the form of KPIs (lane markings, obstacles, the lane area travelled over and the trajectory travelled).
-These must be adapted to both to local and the cloud infrastructure.
-The goal is to increase the accuracy in order to minimize the effort for manual corrections.

 Mandatory Skills Description:
-Python (including interaction with cloud, networking, authentication management) Strong AWS experience: migration of apps to AWS platform (lambdas, VPC, jumphosts, IAM roles, EMR) Container services (Docker, AWS EKS, Kubernetes/OpenShift) Data Processing: Apache Spark, Pandas
+Python (including interaction with cloud, networking, authentication management) Strong AWS experience: migration of apps to AWS platform (lambdas, VPC, jumphosts, IAM roles, EMR) Data Processing: Apache Spark, Pandas
 CI/CD, git